Jamie Okuma

-Jamie Okuma (born 1977) is a Luiseño visual artist and fashion designer from California.
+Jamie Okuma (born 1977) is a Native American visual artist and fashion designer from California.
 She is known for beadwork, mixed-media soft sculpture, and fashion design.
 She is Luiseño, Wailaki, Okinawan, and Shoshone-Bannock.
 She is also an enrolled member of the La Jolla band of Indians in Southern California where she is currently living and working.

 Biography

-Okuma was born in Glendale, California and lived the first years of her life in Los Angeles where her mother, successful painter and bead artist Sandra Okuma (Luiseño/Shoshone-Bannock), worked as a graphic designer for MCA Records.
+Okuma was born in Glendale, California and lived the first years of her life in Los Angeles where her mother, painter and bead artist Sandra Okuma (Luiseño/Shoshone-Bannock), worked as a graphic designer for MCA Records.
 When Okuma was five, her family moved to the La Jolla Indian Reservation in Pauma Valley, California.
 At this time, Okuma began learning beadwork, encouraged by her mother.
 As a child and teenager, Okuma beaded her own dance regalia for powwows and earned money sewing regalia for others.
 She also accompanied her mother to Native American art shows.

 After high school, she completed several graphic design classes at Palomar College in San Marcos, California, and went on to attend the Institute of American Indian Arts in Santa Fe, New Mexico.